boazbk/tcs/lec_07_other_models.md

 ### All the rest

-Once we have two dimensional arrays and indexed access, simulating NAND<< with NAND++ is just a matter of implementing the standard algorithms for arithmetic operations and comparators in NAND++.
+Once we have two dimensional arrays and indexed access, simulating NAND<< with NAND-TM is just a matter of implementing the standard algorithms for arithmetic operations and comparators in NAND-TM.
 While this is cumbersome, it is not difficult, and the end result is to show that every NAND<< program $P$ can be simulated by an equivalent NAND-TM program $Q$, thus completing the proof of [RAMTMequivalencethm](){.ref}.